 - Thrift Plan – 401(k) and; Deferred Compensation Plan – 457, Administered by Savings Plus Program.
 All employees are eligible to participate in the 401(k) plan, including rehired annuitants.
 Some employees are eligible to enroll in the 457 plan, it depends on the classification and time base.

-2017 Tax Deferred Plans Comparison Chart
+2023 Tax Deferred Plans Comparison Chart

 403(b) Universal Availability Notice

-Tax Deferred Savings Plans - 2018 Limits
+Tax Deferred Savings Plans - 2023 Limits

-- 403(b) = $18,500
+- 403(b) = $22,500

-- 401(k) = $18,500
+- 401(k) = $22,500

-- 457 = $18,500
+- 457 = $22,500

-- Combination of 401(k) and 403(b) = $18,500
+- Combination of 401(k) and 403(b) = $22,500

-- Combination of 401k/403b ($18,500) and 457 ($18,500) = $37,000
+- Combination of 401k/403b ($22,500) and 457 ($22,500) = $45,000

-- Catch-up provision for each plan for employees over the age of 50 = $6,000
+- Catch-up provision for each plan for employees over the age of 50 = $7,500

 - Catch-up provision for the 403b plan for employees who have worked at least 15 years may be eligible to contribute an additional $3,000 per year for up to 5 years for a total of $15,000.
-Employees who wish to contribute using this catch-up provision must demonstrate eligibility by completing the CSU Max Contribution Allowance Worksheet [excel].
+Employees who wish to contribute using this catch-up provision must demonstrate eligibility by completing the CSU Max Contribution Allowance Worksheet.

 401(k) or 457 Plan

-More detailed information about the TSA program, including "How To" webcasts and information about contract exchanges, loans and hardship withdrawals, annual contribution limits and catch-up worksheets can be found on the CSU Systemwide Benefits Portal.
+More detailed information about the TDS program, including "How To" webcasts and information about contract exchanges, loans and hardship withdrawals, annual contribution limits and catch-up worksheets can be found on the CSU Systemwide Benefits Portal.

 The 457 plan contains a "Traditional catch-up" contribution which may allow you to contribute a higher amount to make up for the years you were eligible to contribute to the 457(b) plan, but did not maximize your contribution for those years.
 The 401(k) does not contain this provision.

-To enroll in either the 401(k) or 457 plan, visit: Savings Plus Program.
+To create an account for either the 401(k) or 457 plan, visit: Savings Plus Program.

-You can also contact Customer Service at (855) 616-4776
+Or contact Customer Service at (855) 616-4776